ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_ObcCommunicationBase.md

       - N/A
 5. ParseCommand
    1. overview
-      - Users need to define this function to analyze command.
+      - Users need to define this function to analyze the command.
    2. inputs and outputs
       - input
         - cmd_size: command side [Byte]